CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_3.rst

        :feedback_c: Incorrect
        :feedback_d: Correct

-       Which of the following have increased the availability of distant communication and collaboration?
+       Which of the following have increased the availability of communication and collaboration between people at a distance?

         | I. Social Media
         | II.
 SMS